-April For last day of Winter classes, consult the unit concerned F April 22 For students obtaining degrees at June Convocation, coursework must be completed and grades submitted for full-year and Winter session courses F April 22 Final date for receipt of degree recommendations and submission of any required theses for master's degrees for June Convocation (4) F April 22 Final date for submission of final doctoral thesis for students whose degrees are to be conferred at the June Convocation (2) F April 22 Final date for degree recommendations of Winter dual registrants for the master's degree to maintain their PhD registration (4) May For first day of Summer classes, consult graduate unit concerned.
-F May 6 Final date for registration of students beginning program in Summer (May to August) session; after this date, a late registration fee will be assessed.
-Minimum required payment (arrears + 50% of Summer session [May to August] tuition fees) due M May 9 Final date to enrol in May-to-June or May-to-August session courses F May 13 Coursework must be completed and grades submitted for full- year and Winter session courses (except for extended courses) W May 18 Winter session grades available for viewing by students on Student Web Services (ROSI/ACORN) M May 23 Victoria Day (University closed) F May 27 Final date to drop May-to-June F section courses without academic penalty (6) T May 31 Students who started prior to the Summer session pay any remaining Summer session (May to August) fees by this date to avoid incurring service charges June June Convocation information and dates are posted at www.convocation.utoronto.ca M June 20 Final date to drop May-to-August session Y section courses without academic penalty (6) F June 24 Final date to enroll in July coursework-only programs F July 1 Canada Day holiday (University closed) M July 4 Final date to enroll in July-to-August courses (7) F July 15 Coursework must be completed and grades submitted for Mayto-June F section courses (4)
+F April 21 For students obtaining degrees at June convocation, course work must be completed and grades submitted for full-year and winter session courses F April 21 Final date for receipt of degree recommendations and submission of any required theses for master's degrees for June convocation (5) F April 21 Final date for submission of final doctoral thesis for students whose degrees are to be conferred at the June convocation (3) F April 21 Final date for degree recommendations of winter dual registrants for the master's degree to maintain their PhD registration (5) Sumn 2017 ner May For first day of Summer classes, consult graduate unit concerned.
+F May 5 Registration deadline for students registering in summer (May to August) session; after this date, a late registration fee will be assessed.
+Minimum Required Payment due (unpaid fees from previous session(s) + 50% of summer session (May to August) tuition fees) $^{(4)}$ M May 8 Final date to enrol in May-June or May-August session courses F May 12 Course work must be completed and grades submitted for full- year and winter session courses (except for extended courses) W May 17 Winter session grades available for viewing by students on Student Web Services (ROSI/ACORN) M May 22 Victoria Day (University closed) F May 26 Final date to drop May-June F section courses without a cademic penalty $^{(6)}$ W May 31 Students who started prior to the summer session pay any remaining summer session (May to August) fees by this date to avoid incurring service charges, which begin accruing on June 15 June June Convocation information and dates are posted at: www.convocation.utoronto.ca M June 19 Final date to drop May-to-August session Y section courses without academic penalty (6) M July 3 Final date to enrol in July-August courses (8) F July 14 Coursework must be completed and grades submitted for May/June F section courses (1) M July 17 Final date to drop July-August S section courses without academic penalty (6)